-You can also sign up for QuickBooks training (live classes and self-paced training) and webinars, as well as to be part of a community to get answers to QuickBooks questions and tips from experts.
+You can also sign up for QuickBooks training (live classes and self-paced training), attend webinars, and be part of a community to get answers to QuickBooks questions and tips from experts.
 These resources provide training for QuickBooks Online and QuickBooks Payroll.
-The QuickBooks Certification program allows you to master the basics up to the more advanced tools that will make you a reliable QuickBooks resource.
+The QuickBooks Certification program allows your payroll employee to master the basics up to the more advanced tools that will make them a reliable QuickBooks resource.

 ADP Certified Payroll Program

-If you are working for a company that uses ADP or are trying to switch careers, consider ADP’s certification and training.
-Although it’s ADP-specific, you’ll learn about creating manual checks, using payroll reports, entering pay data, and reviewing payroll results for accuracy in the optional refresher courses.
+Although provider-specific, ADP’s certification and training provides instruction on creating manual checks, using payroll reports, entering pay data, and reviewing payroll results for accuracy in the optional refresher courses.
 This provides a good foundation for payroll training.

 More than learning how to do payroll using ADP, its Professional Certification Program’s goal is to validate your knowledge and proficiency using ADP solutions, including confirming your level of payroll competency and skill.
 You can become certified in ADP’s payroll, time and attendance, and/or human resource solutions.
 The exams range from $295 to $495.
 Many of the best payroll services don’t offer certification for their products, so ADP’s program is a good opportunity to boost your credentials.

-If you own or are working for a mid to large-sized business that’s in the market for new payroll software, consider ADP Workforce Now.
+If your midsize to large business is in the market for new payroll software, consider ADP Workforce Now.
 It’s an online platform that combines payroll, benefits, time and attendance, and human resources under one umbrella.
 Call today for a free quote.